Inductees

 Kurland was born in St. Louis graduating from Jennings High School where he participated in basketball and track.
 Kurland considered attending the University of Missouri, but when Oklahoma A&M played a game at Saint Louis University, A&M coach Henry Iba invited Kurland to dinner and offered a scholarship.
 Missouri could only offer Kurland a job.

 Because Kurland often leaped above the rim to grab opponents’ shots, the NCAA banned defensive goaltending in 1945.
-Kurland was also the first person to regularly dunk during games.
+Kurland was also the first person to dunk during games regularly.
 The rivalry between him and De Paul’s George Mikan would foreshadow similar matchups, especially those of basketball’s “big men.”

 Kurland never played professional basketball, passing up the newly formed Basketball Association of America and National Basketball League (which would merge, forming the National Basketball Association), to play for Phillips Petroleum’s A.A.U. team, the Oilers.
 Kurland played for six years with Phillips, winning three championships.